phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 | NNNNNNNNNNNNNN     | 268435456               | **Died**       |
 +--------------------+-------------------------+----------------+

-The higher k-mers are a bit of a stretch but show how much longer the module takes if you are not careful.
+The higher k-mers are a bit of a stretch but show how much longer the module takes **PER K-MER** if you are not careful.

 Remember, the above chart is for a **singular** k-mer and does not take into account the expansion of the whole scheme.
 If you had a scheme with a lot of these, it would take that amount of time for each k-mer!